2026 UPDATE: Revisiting USPS API rate limits after rollout

 Many companies working with Smarty will tell you they’ve experienced immediate perks from switching to Smarty:

-• Simple integration, with SDKs supporting 15+ programming languages, often up and running in hours or days instead of months.
+- Simple integration, with SDKs supporting most modern programming languages, often up and running in hours or days instead of weeks or months.
 Sign up for a free trial to see for yourself.

-How to switch providers before the USPS API rate limit goes into effect
+How to switch providers to avoid dealing with the USPS API rate limit

-Because you're now required to write some additional code to integrate with the new USPS tools, now is the perfect time to switch to Smarty in 3 easy steps.
+Rather than writing additional code to integrate with the new USPS API tools, now is the perfect time to switch to Smarty in 3 easy steps.

 1. Audit your existing integration

-• Assess whether peak traffic already exceeds 60/hour (it likely does)
+- Assess whether peak traffic already exceeds ~13.9/hour (it likely does)

-2. Identify which workflows will fail under the new limits, paying special attention to
+2. Identify which workflows are already failing or stalling success under USPS API limits, paying special attention to

-• Internal (your teams) and external (your customers/clients) calls to the API
+- Internal (your teams) and external (your customers/clients) calls to the USPS API

 3. Build a transition plan with Smarty

-Feel free to check the ROI you’ll almost instantly achieve from investing in super-sonic levels of speed and near microscopic levels of pinpoint accuracy after only a few months.
+Feel free to check the ROI you’ll almost instantly achieve from investing in super-sonic levels of speed and near microscopic levels of pinpoint accuracy.
 You don’t have to take our word for it, either.

 Here’s a list of satisfied customers who will tell you it’s time to make the leap, too: